backdrop-contrib/notify/README.txt

 ------------------------

 The administrative interface is at: Administer >> Configuration >> People >> Notification settings.

-The Settings tab is for setting how often notifications are sent, and for selecting notification by note type.
-The Users tab is to review and see per-user settings.
+The Settings tab allow you to configure how the module shall work.

+You can specify how often notifications are sent, the hour to send them (if the frequency is one day or greater), the number of failed sends after which notifications are disabled, and the maximum number of notifications to send out per cron run.

 When setting how often notifications are sent, note that e-mail updates can only happen as frequently as the cron is set to run.

-Check your cron settings.
+If you check "Include updated posts in notifications", any change to a node or content will cause it to be included in the next notification.
+Note that even minor changes, such as correcting a trivial typo or setting or unsetting the "sticky" attribute for the node will flag it as updated, so use this option with caution in order to avoid excess notificatons.

+If you check "Administrators shall be notified about unpublished content", users belonging to roles with the "administer nodes" and "administer comments" permissions granted will receive notifications about unpublished content.
+This is mainly to make the module useful to manage moderation queues.

+The checkbox under "Notification default for new users" is used as the default value for the notification master switch on the new user registration.
+Note that this setting has no effect unless you grant the anonymous user the right to access notify.

+The final section under the Settings tab let you set up notification by node type.
+Having nothing checked defaults to sending notifications about all node types.

+The Users tab is to review and see per-user settings, and to process the notification queue.

 If you enable node revisions (http://drupal.org/node/320614), the notification e-mail will also mention the name of the last person to